LSPosed/DisableFlagSecure/README.md

-# Disable FLAG_SECURE
+# Enable Screenshot (formerly known as Disable FLAG_SECURE)
-Disable `FLAG_SECURE` on all windows, enabling screenshots in apps that normally wouldn\'t allow it, and disabling screenshot detection on Android 14+.
+Enabling screenshots in apps that normally wouldn\'t allow it, and disabling screenshot detection on Android 14+.

 ## Usage
 1. Enable the module